kpeeters/quantum_notebooks/README.md

 by simply clicking the links below, or you can clone this repository and open the files in a local Jupyter installation.

+The material here was created for the Mathematical Physics II module at Durham University.

 ## Contents:

 * **Sum of energy eigenstates**